Sulfur Price | Current and Historical

 Plans Starting at $299 USD /year

-Price Dynamics.
-The Sulfur price in United States increased during November 2018 to 136 USD per metric ton, which represents a considerable rise of 18% compared to the previous month’s value.
-On a year-over-year basis, Sulfur prices in United States increased significantly by 55%.
-Meanwhile, in Belgium, the average price of Sulfur amounted to 138 USD per metric ton, from 101 USD per metric ton one year earlier.
-On a month-over-month basis, the Sulfur price in Belgium is 22% higher than the price one month before.
+Sulfur Price Outlook.
+The price of Sulfur (United States) increased during February 2020 to 73 USD per metric ton, which represents a considerable rise of 23% compared to the previous month’s value.
+On a year-over-year basis, the prices of Sulfur (United States) decreased significantly by 47%.
+Meanwhile, the average price of Sulfur (China) amounted to 80 USD per metric ton, from 164 USD per metric ton one year earlier.
+On a month-over-month basis, the price of Sulfur (China) is 9% higher than the price one month before.

-The Sulfur prices in Brazil were flat and a rise of 25% on a yearly basis.
-On the other hand, in November 2018, the Sulfur price in Morocco witnessed a rise of 4 USD per metric ton when compared against the previous month's price, to 157 USD per metric ton.
-The November 2018 price in Morocco is 29% higher than the price one year before.
+The prices of Sulfur (Africa) experienced a modest decline of 1 USD per metric ton from the prior month's price, to 69 USD per metric ton.
+Such price movement meant a decrease of 2% on a monthly basis and a decrease of 45% on a yearly basis.
+On the other hand, in February 2020, the price of Sulfur (Europe) witnessed a decline of 2 USD per metric ton when compared against the previous month's price, to 75 USD per metric ton.
+The February 2020 price is 40% lower than the price one year before.

 About Sulfur.
 Sulfur is a nonmetallic element primarily used as a precursor to other chemicals.
 Most of its demand is for sulfuric acid (to be used in fertilizer production primarily), followed by uses in petroleum refining and metal mining.
 Pure Sulfur appears as a bright yellow crystalline solid at room temperature, however, this element usually occurs as sulfide or sulfate minerals.
 Most of elemental sulfur is produced from removing sulfuric impurities contaminants from petroleum and natural gas.